-One thing that I learned early in my time in Wichita is that its residents are immensely proud of their city’s flag.
-Everywhere you go, the Wichita flag is everywhere—on T-shirts, street signs, small businesses, and everything in between.
+One thing that I learned early in my first visit to Wichita is that its residents are immensely proud of their city’s flag.
+Everywhere you go, you’ll find the Wichita flag—on T-shirts, street signs, small businesses, and everything in between.
 So it’s easy to see why so many of the city’s murals incorporate the flag in some way.

 While some of the district’s murals have been commissioned by its local businesses, many are a result of the community’s annual Avenue Art Days.
 Down every alley, around every corner, and even on the underside of awnings, these unique murals are everywhere.

 Want to be a more dedicated mural hunter?
 The Douglas Design District has an awesome app that will help you locate specific works of art throughout the community.

 As you explore downtown Wichita, keep an eye out for colorful murals, lifelike sculptures, and homages to the city’s history.

 There’s no disputing that the Keeper of the Plains is a Wichita icon.
 But now you can see smaller versions of the beloved sculpture in other places around the city.
 The Keepers on Parade were created a few years ago as part of a public art project led by the organization Together Wichita.
 As you explore downtown, keep an eye out for these 10-foot-tall fiberglass sculptures.
 Each was commissioned by a local artist and can be found around downtown and within local businesses.